HAVS Advice Constructs New Coverage For Reactec

 He added that many firms were merely “box-ticking” when it came to safety, rather than acting as responsible employers and implementing the best safety systems for staff.

-The full article can be viewed on the Materials Handling World website and was the result of a sustained public relations strategy for Reactec which is managed by Holyrood Partnership PR and social media in Scotland.
+The full article can be viewed on the Materials Handling World website and was the result of a sustained public relations strategy for Reactec which is managed by Holyrood PR PR and social media in Scotland.